Alison Gingell Building

-This was built in the 1920’s and is the home of our professional services such as Estates and Finance.
-This was the site of the Singer Works, out of which the Singer Penny Farthing was born and it also holds the origins to Coventry City Football Club.
+This was built in the 1920s and is used by Estates and ITS.
+It is the former site of the Singer Works, from which both the Singer Penny Farthing and Coventry City Football Club can trace their origins.

-Built in the 1950’s this building is used mainly by our Faculty of Health and Life Sciences.
-The building was named after a key figure for the University, who was a University Governor, and became Vice Chair of the Board of Governors in 1982.
+Built in the 1950s, this is used mainly by our Faculty of Health and Life Sciences.
+The building was named after a key figure for the university, Charles Ward, who became Vice Chair of the Board of Governors in 1982.

-This building was completed in 2012 and is used solely by our Faculty of Engineering, Environment and Computing.
-The £50m project delivered a highly sustainable building that uses a range of technologies including rainwater harvesting, solar thermal energy and biomass boilers.
-Facilities include a high precision wind-tunnel, a £3m high-performance engineering centre, a Harrier Jump Jet, three flight simulators and the UK’s largest magnet.
+Our Engineering, Environment and Computing Building (EEC), was completed in 2012.
+It uses a range of sustainable technologies, including rainwater harvesting, solar thermal energy and biomass boilers.
+Facilities include a precision wind-tunnel, a high-performance engineering centre, a Harrier Jump Jet and three flight simulators.

-This building was built in 1960 and is used solely by our Faculty of Business and Law.
-George Eliot is the pen name of the novelist Mary Anne Evans (1819-1880) and was one of the leading writers of the Victorian era.
+Built in 1960 and fully refurbished in recent years, this building provides modern teaching and learning spaces for both Coventry Law School and the Faculty of Arts and Humanities.
+It is named after George Eliot, which was the pen name of the novelist Mary Anne Evans, one of the leading writers of the Victorian era.

 Frederick Lanchester Library

-Built in 1978, this building is used by our Faculty of Arts and Humanities, who mainly run their Industrial Design courses from here.
-The building has been named after the former Deputy Director of Coventry Polytechnic and one of the University’s Honorary Life Fellows.
+Built in 1978, this building is currently undergoing an extensive internal redevelopment.
+Once completed, it will continue to be used by the Faculty of Arts and Humanities, primarily for industrial design courses.
+The building is named after Maurice Foss, the former Deputy Director of Coventry Polytechnic and one of the university’s Honorary Life Fellows.

 Multi-Storey Car Park

-Built in 1964, this building is occupied by the Cambridge Education Group, who run their Foundation Campus from here.
-They offer University Pathway courses for foreign students who wish to gain entry to UK Universities.
-Also in this building is a large sports hall, and the University’s Student Union Radio.
+Built in 1964, this is occupied by the Cambridge Education Group, which runs its Coventry foundation campus from here, offering university pathway courses for overseas students who wish to gain entry to UK universities.
+The building also houses a large sports hall.

-This was built in 1971 and has been named after the political journalist and Labour politician, representing Coventry East from 1945-1974.
-This is the main building for the Faculty of Health and Life Sciences and includes a mock hospital ward and operating theatre, complete with sink scrubs and theatre lights.
+This was built in 1971 and is named after the political journalist and Labour politician Richard Crossman, who represented Coventry East from 1945 to 1974.
+It is used by the Faculty of Health and Life Sciences, primarily for psychology, criminology and social sciences subjects, and includes mock prison cells and psychology labs.